 Install Atakama on the new server.
 Do not perform onboarding.

-keyserver recovery-ingest-key [.kama path] will initiate a MofNop to the devices associated with the KSS profile (similar to the finalize MofNop).
+A MofNop will be sent to the device associated with the KSS profile (similar to the finalize MofNop).

 Approve the MofNop.